Spring onion, tahini and harissa smash potato salad

 Smashed potato salad season has arrived

 Looking for a smashed potato salad with a twist?
 Meet the Middle Eastern-inspired potato salad you didn’t know you needed – my spring onion, tahini and harissa smash potato salad.
-This has everything going for it — creamy, spiced, tangy, and crunchy in all the right places.
-It’s the perfect side dish for BBQs, picnics, or just when you want to give your basic spud salad a big, bold upgrade.
+This has everything going for it, and by that I mean that it’s creamy, spicy, tangy, and crunchy in all the right places.
+It’s the perfect side dish for BBQs, picnics, Easter buffets or just when you want to give your basic spud salad a big, bold upgrade.

-I’ve taken crispy smashed potatoes (my forever obsession) and given them the salad glow-up with a luscious tahini-harissa dressing and loads of crunchy spring onions.
+I’ve taken crispy smashed potatoes (which I typically get a bit obsessed over) and given them the salad glow-up with a mouth watering tahini-harissa dressing and loads of crunchy spring onions for a bit of added texture.
 It’s light yet indulgent, spicy but balanced, and honestly, I could eat the whole bowl straight from the fridge.
+Please don’t judge.

 Rose harissa (a spicy, fragrant chilli paste)